Recover Faster and Stop Side Stitches

 When Heavy Panting Doesn't Work

 After intense effort, your instinct is to gasp for air with rapid, shallow breaths.
-But this often makes things worse—you're not efficiently exchanging gases, and the frantic breathing pattern keeps your stress response elevated.
+But this often makes things worse.
+You're not efficiently exchanging gases, and the frantic breathing pattern keeps your stress response elevated.
 During runs, side stitches (technically called exercise-related transient abdominal pain) can strike suddenly, caused by diaphragm spasm or strain from the bouncing of internal organs.

 Common symptoms